-Well as a teacher I get asked the practice question a lot.
+As a teacher I get asked the practice question a lot.
 Before I answer it, let me give you a little perspective.
 Yesterday I was working on a new piece of music – it’s one I have wanted to play for a while.
-I was curious how long it would take for me to dissect this thing, because I was hoping to record it for my YouTube Channel.
-But, there were a few tricky sections to iron out, and I didn’t have a lot of patience in my back pocket.
+I was curious how long it would take for me to unravel this complex work because I was hoping to record it for my YouTube Channel.
+But, there were a few tricky sections to iron out, and I didn’t have a lot of patience.

 Next thing I knew, I was deep into superficial, “play-through” practice mode.
 Like all bad habits which sit just beneath the surface, I was schlepping along and not really working through the music the way I knew I should.
 After about 20 minutes of practice in which NOTHING improved, I changed my attitude and practiced the way I had painstakingly taught myself throughout the previous decade.
 Which gets us back to the original question, “How much time should I practice the cello?”
 (So you see, even seasoned professionals struggle with the whole issue of practice.)

 As with most things in life, it’s not about the quantity, it’s about the quality.
 I am a full believer that 30 minutes of very focused practice can produce much higher quality playing than 3 (or 4 or 5…) hours of superficial, “play-through” practice.
 The first type of practice focuses on deep awareness of every note while you play.
 The second type of practice has a tendency to allow mistakes to settle deep into the brain.
 That’s exactly the type of practice to AVOID.

 I have talked about truly focused or “zen” practice a number of times with friends and colleagues because it’s such a source of fascination to me.
 And no, I’m not a zen master or anything like that.
 I am simply mesmerized by this impactful practice technique.
 (I am going to do a future blog post on the zen practice technique.)